nagi1999a/obsidian-focus-plugin/README.md

 2. Open `manual_install.zip` and copy `obsidian-focus-plugin` folder in to `.obsidian/plugins` folder.
 3. Enable the plugin named `Focus and Highlight` in Obsidian's `Settings > Community plugins` Tab.

-Once the plugin is installed and enabled, you can focus on different headings by clicking on any headings.
+Once the plugin is installed and enabled, you can focus on different headings by clicking on any of them.

 ## Options
 You can adjust the behavior of this plugin by accessing Obsidian's `Settings > Focus and Highlight` Tab.